Benjamin A. Bottoms: Search

 Mitchell Zuckoff 2013 account of searches for the missing airmen, Frozen in Time: An Epic Story of Survival and a Modern Quest for Lost Heroes of World War II, was a bestseller.
 In January the plane was erroneously reported as found.
 As of 2018 searchers continue to look for the lost plane.
 The wreck had been spotted, from the air, in 1943, but copious snowfall, and the movement of the ice has made it hard to find.
 During the summer of 2018 searchers used ground penetrating radar.

 Legacy

 At Coast Guard Aviation Training Center in Mobile, Alabama, a barracks and bachelor officer's quarters was dedicated as Pritchard-Bottoms hall in 1971.

-In 2010, Master Chief Petty Officer of the Coast Guard Charles "Skip" W. Bowen, who was then the Coast Guard's most senior non-commissioned officer, proposed that all 58 cutters in the Sentinel class should be named after enlisted sailors in the Coast Guard, or one of its precursor services, who were recognized for their heroism.
+In 2010, Master Chief Petty Officer of the Coast Guard Charles "Skip" W. Bowen, who was then the Coast Guard's most senior non-commissioned officer, proposed that all 58 cutters in the Sentinel class should be named after enlisted Coast Guardsmen, or one of its precursor services, who were recognized for their heroism.
 In 2015 the Coast Guard announced that Benjamin Bottoms would be the namesake of the 32nd cutter, USCGC Benjamin A. Bottoms.
 She was built at Lockport, Louisiana, by the Bollinger shipyards, and delivered to the Coast Guard on February 8, 2019.
 After completing her sea trials, the cutter will be the fourth Sentinel class cutter to be stationed in San Pedro, California, part of Los Angeles.

+Radioman First Class Benjamin A. Bottoms, was awarded the Distinguished Flying Cross "for heroism and extraordinary achievement in the line of his profession as radioman while participating in aerial flights incident to the rescue of Army fliers, stranded on the Greenland Ice Cap, on November 28 and 29, 1942.
+Maintaining excellent contact by radio between his plane and another ship, Bottoms rendered extremely valuable assistance to his pilot on two flights to the Ice Cap.
+He gave accurate and pertinent data on operations and conditions prevalent at the scene of rescue, and assisted the pilot in rendering aid to the injured and marooned airmen.
+His courage, skill and fearless devotion to duty were in keeping with the highest traditions of the United States Naval Service."